spacetelescope/jwst/docs/jwst/tso_photometry/description.rst

 Description
 ===========
-The tso_photometry step does aperture photometry with a circular aperture for the target.
+The ``tso_photometry`` step does aperture photometry with a circular aperture for the target.
 Background is computed as the mean within a circular annulus.
-The output is a catalog, a table (ecsv format) containing the time at the midpoint of each integration and the photometry values.
+The output is a table (ASCII ecsv format) containing the time at the midpoint of each integration and the photometry values.

 Assumptions